Skip to content

 Treating the games like homework.
 If your tone is “okay, time for listening drill,” kids tune out by minute two.
 Frame it as a game you both want to play.

 Playing too long.
-We let one Simon Says session stretch to 25 minutes because the four-year-old was on a roll.
-By round 18, she was guessing randomly.
+Let a Simon Says session stretch past 20 minutes and a young child often starts guessing randomly, even when they were locked in earlier.
 Cap sessions at 10 to 15 minutes even when things go well.

 Adding rules mid-round.
 New variations belong at the start of the next round.
 Changing rules mid-game confuses the listening test you are running and frustrates kids fast.